grafana/loki/docs/sources/operations/request-validation-rate-limits.md

 ## `label_name_too_long`

-If a series has a label name with a length in bytes greater than Loki has been configured to allow, this error will occur.
+If a sample is sent with a label name that has a length in bytes greater than Loki has been configured to allow, it will be rejected with the `label_name_too_long` reason.

 This value can be modified globally in the [`limits_config`](https://grafana.com/docs/loki/latest/configuration/#limits_config) block, or on a per-tenant basis in the [runtime overrides](https://grafana.com/docs/loki/latest/configuration/#runtime-configuration-file) file.
 This error can be solved by increasing the `max_label_name_length` value.
 The offending stream will be returned in the body of the HTTP response.